 - Students are able to (1) develop an informed and critical understanding of negotiation and conflict management processes; (2) develop improved negotiation skills, knowledge of negotiation theory, and the ability to reflect on the actual practice of negotiation; (3) work in teams in order to develop an original case study and then to apply and test relevant concepts from the academic literature on negotiation and conflict management; (4) develop interactive and cooperative negotiation skills; (5) improve research skills; and (6) develop effective presentation and report writing skills.

-- Typically this unit is assessed in the following ways: (1) tutorial activities; (2) essay; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) tutorial activities; (2) essay; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Michael Gillan